To submit an article online, and to check the status of your submission, you need to have an account with Sri Lanka Journal of Medicine

-The text of full papers should be divided into Introduction, Materials and Methods, Results, and Discussion.
-Drugs should be given in their generic names and abbreviations should be spelt out when first used in the text.
+Text should be structured for each manuscript as directed in table 1, depending on type of submission.
+Drugs should be given their generic names and abbreviations should be spelt out when first used in the text.
 Scientific measurements should be given in SI units.
 Statistical methods should be specified in the Methods section.
 Any abbreviations or acronyms used in the abstract must be spelled out in full form in the first instance they are used in the body of text as well.

 Tables and figures should be referred to in the order of appearance in the text in Arabic numerals within parentheses, e.g. (Fig. 1).
-Tables with titles should be typed on separate pages in the same Microsoft Word file.
 Figures should be used only when data cannot be expressed clearly in any other form.
-In the first submission, figures and tables should be included in the Microsoft Word file.
-Once the manuscript is accepted for publication, all figures should be submitted separately as image files (TIFF or BMP files).
-All figures will be published in black and white.
-If the author requires publication of figures in color, an additional fee has to be paid by the author.
+In the first submission, figures and tables should be included in the Microsoft Word file (Please see below).

-Articles accepted for publication but not yet published can be included as references followed by ‘(in press)’.
 Using abstracts as references should be avoided.
-‘Unpublished data’ and ‘personal communications’ should not be used as references, but may be mentioned as such in the text within parentheses.
+‘Unpublished data’ and ‘personal communications’ should not be used as references but may be mentioned as such in the text within parentheses.

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.